-Any Badminton training program should concentrate on both the physical and mental aspects of badminton.
+Any Badminton training program must concentrate on both the physical and mental aspects of badminton.

 The physical training part in badminton training program is very important for the following reasons:

-1. Of all the racket sports, badminton is the fastest.
+1. Of all the racket sports, badminton ranks as the fastest racket sport.

-2. Being a fast paced sport, it involves fleet of foot, lightening reflexes, tremendous body balance, excellent reach, quick recovery time and boundless stamina to excel, all of which are attainable only with proper badminton physical training programme.
+2. Being a fast paced sport, it involves quick reflexes, good body balance, excellent reach, quick recovery time and boundless stamina to excel, all of which are attainable only with proper badminton physical training programme.

 3. There are no rest intervals between prolonged rallies.
-So, a player needs to be in supreme fitness to withstand the physical strain, otherwise he is liable to loose long rallies due to fatigue.
+So, a player needs to be in fit to withstand the physical strain, otherwise he is liable to lose long rallies

-The mental component of badminton training program is also equally important because basically you are what you think.
-In general, having a liking for the game, thinking positively, ability to assess your opponent and playing for pure enjoyment enhances your performance rather than playing for the sake of playing.
-Also, playing the game with a fit body enhances your self-confidence.
+The mental component of badminton training program is also equally important: having a liking for the game, thinking positively, ability to assess your opponent and playing for pure enjoyment and with a fit body enhances your self-confidence.

 Physical training programme should include the following: